sanketss84/sanketss84.github.io/articles/20230202-why-ender-3-s1-pro.md

 - Ender3 S1
 - Ender3 S1 PRO

-there are also max and plus versions which I have totally skipped as I wanted to stick with standard size of 220x220x250mm (this is the build volume)
+There are also max and plus versions which I have totally skipped as I wanted to stick with standard size of 220x220x250mm (this is the build volume)

 NOTE: here the S1 PRO has build area of 220x220x270mm

 ## why I went with S1 PRO